zlegein/webpack-talk/slides/slides/webpack/config3.md

         };
     </pre>
     <aside class="notes">
-        -loaders: basically you are requiring everything.
-        -can be chained
+        -loaders: basically allow you to require everything.(css, html, images) -works like gulp where loaders can be chained.

     </aside>
 </section>